okjuan/virtual.book/_posts/2024-12-15-ecologies-of-attention.md

 ---
-modified_date: 2024-12-15
+modified_date: 2024-12-19
 layout: post
 title: 'what is attention?'
 permalink: /attention
-tags: books environment psychology technology
+tags: books environment psychology technology evolution
 ---

-While I write this, from where I am sitting on my balcony I can see the TV out of the corner of my eye and it's very difficult to ignore it.
+From where I am sitting on my balcony I can see the TV out of the corner of my eye and it's very difficult to ignore it.
 <!--more-->
 I keep turning my head away to think of what to write next, but then when I turn back to resume typing on my computer, the flashes of color and light from the TV make it very difficult for me to focus.
 I just went inside and turned it off, but still my mind keeps diverting attention to the now black rectangle in my peripheral vision.